-What is Partnership Agreement?
+What is Partnership Agreement in Partner Mgmt?

 Partnership Agreement is a legal paper detailing how partners will work together.
 It spells out each partner's duties, how money is shared, and what happens if things go wrong.
 In partner ecosystems, it prevents confusion, sets clear rules for collaboration, and protects everyone involved, ensuring projects run smoothly and fairly.